 10. Be careful when you get tech support

 Tech support scams are an industry-wide problem where scammers use scare tactics to trick you into paying for unwanted services that supposedly fix your machine, operating system, or software problem.
-Cybercriminals first show you errors (imaginary, unnecessary, or common error) in your operating system, and then they will ask money for fixing that.
+Cybercriminals first show you errors (imaginary, unnecessary, or common error) in your operating system, and then they will ask for money to fix that.